LakshmiBechy/US_Debt_Tracker/README.md

    - Projected Debt Growth: Provides a forecast of the growth in publicly held debt over the next few years.

 ## Tools
-Microsoft Excel: Used for data analysis, visualization, and projections.
+Microsoft Excel: Used for data cleaning, analysis, visualization, and projections.

 ## Findings and Insights